 Throughout the year, The Mental Health Association of Westchester hosts events to increase community awareness about behavioral health and available resources, as well as to raise funds to support our vital services.

 For 75 years, our doors have remained open, delivering vital mental health care and life-changing services.
-This October, join us for MHA's 75th Anniversary as we celebrate the power and strength of our community.
+Thank you to everyone who joined us for MHA's 75th Anniversary virtual celebration on Thursday, October 14, 2021!

 Pillars of a Meaningful Life: Community Conversation with Emily Esfahani Smith